CHAPTER FIVE (Draft)

 Having rejected the God of traditional religion, humankind has found itself confronted with a severe discipline imposed by nature, but without the grace or guidance of a loving Teacher.

 And “rational governance”?
 Well, we have certainly witnessed in graphic terms the manner in which self-appointed leaders of “rational thought” led us into the totalitarian nightmares of communism, fascism, and Nazism.

 Please make no mistake: This past is not far behind us.

 If we are to reconsider the cataclysms of the first half of the twentieth century and the horrific consequences of the many bungled attempts to control human destiny – politically, economically, and scientifically – we might start to see the future more clearly.
 Indeed, we might then avoid potential disasters before they befall us.

 The unresolved philosophical debates inherited from the past will continue to torment us if we fail to fully comprehend the inevitable conflict between freedom and necessity.
 And, the danger can worsen with sloppy definitions and confusion about the requirements and limitations of freedom and prosperity.

-Agreement among us is not required, but understanding the consequences of our actions in the real world, is of immense significance.
+Universal agreement among us is not required, but understanding the consequences of our actions in the real world is of immense significance.
 We cannot neatly sidestep such fundamental unresolved questions, which I would suggest have embedded themselves deeply in the American psyche.